How we use your personal information

 We can only use your personal information to send you marketing messages if we have either your consent or a ‘legitimate interest’.
 That is when we have a business or commercial reason to use your information.
 It must not unfairly go against what is right and best for you.

-If you are an existing customer of a company in the Exelin Group we will continue to market our products and services to you where we believe this will be of value.
+If you are an existing customer of a company in the SWMAS Group, we will continue to market our products and services to you where we believe this will be of value.

 You can ask us to stop sending you marketing messages by contacting us at any time.

-Whatever you choose, you'll still receive certain important information where we still have a legitimate reason to contact you.
+Whatever you choose, you will still receive certain important information where we still have a legitimate reason to contact you.

 We may ask you to confirm or update your choices, if you take out any new products or services with us in future.
 We will also ask you to do this if there are changes in the law, regulation, or the structure of our business.